dlareau/puzzlehunt_server/docs/hunt_creation.rst

 Since version 3.0, in order to reduce repository clutter, it is now against policy to commit files specific to a certain hunt to the repository.
-This means that you are no longer allowed load resource files directly onto the server.
+This means that you are no longer allowed to load resource files directly onto the server.

 To still allow the use of new static files in each hunt, there is now a field on each hunt's admin page for a resource URL.
 This URL should point to a publicly